funkfinger/wigg.in/_posts/2010-03-07-Looking-for-a-pretty-code-viewer-for-this-blog.markdown

 ---
+layout: post
 title: Looking for a pretty code viewer for this blog...
-date: '2010-03-07'
+date: "2010-03-07"
 tags:
   - code
   - code
   - geshi
   - javascript
   - ruby
 ---

-<b>* Updated: Working thanks to <a href='http://wordpress.org/extend/plugins/wp-syntax/'>this</a> WP plugin. </b>
+<b>\* Updated: Working thanks to <a href='http://wordpress.org/extend/plugins/wp-syntax/'>this</a> WP plugin. </b>

 Here's some code as a test: